 Finding maggots on a papaya one day and a small cockroach in the cereal containers – we complained to the restaurant manager hoping that they will buck up on cleanliness and pest control.
 But the reaction was rather disappointing – the lady simply smiled and did nothing.

 There are days when I opt from not going down for breakfast – knowing that the menu will be the same, there was nothing of change to look forward.

-However for lunch & dinner – since we can order our food from a long list of option in the menu, we don’t mind having our meals in this restaurant.
-Further we noticed that there are less flies around during at night and because it is our own hotel restaurant, they can still accept orders late to cook even after other restaurants within the hotel vicinity closed for the day.
-Further they have a good bar (on weekends with live music) and a very good & smooth talking bartender who will talk you over to buy a drink for the night even though you don’t plan to have any alcohols.
+However for lunch & dinner – since we can order our food from a long list of option on the menu, we don’t mind having our meals in this restaurant.
+Further, we noticed that there are fewer flies around during at night and because it is our own hotel restaurant, they can still accept orders late to cook even after other restaurants within the hotel vicinity closed for the day.
+Further, they have a good bar (on weekends with live music) and a very good & smooth-talking bartender who will talk you over to buy a drink for the night even though you don’t plan to have any alcohols.

 To be continued in Part 6…

 We are sorry that this post was not useful for you!

 Tell us how we can improve this post?